extrafix/maven-surefire-cached/README.md

 This extension will print the cache statistics after the build.

 ## Configuration
-It's mandatory to define `surefire-cached.json` file for the module.
+It's possible to define `surefire-cached.json` file for the module.
 If the file is not found, the extension will go thru the parent modules (till root) and try to find it there.

-Sample configuration file:
+If no configuration is provided, the default configuration is used
 ```json
 {
   "common": {